mbsoroush/FinancePrediction/README.md

 -  Implements data preprocessing, normalization, and visualization techniques.
 -  Utilizes TensorFlow, Keras, NumPy, Pandas, Matplotlib, and Plotly for analysis and visualization.

-The project has two main parts ses LSTM, a powerful recurrent neural network (RNN), for time series forecasting:
-1. **Model Training** → Fine-tuning ParsBERT on a Persian emotion dataset using Kaggle GPU.
-2. **Streamlit App** → An interactive interface where users enter text and get predictions in real-time.